Mhsoun/react-ticking-clock/README.md

 You will also see any lint errors in the console.

-In this repo I am did the example in react tutorial state and life cykle, more details here: https://reactjs.org/docs/state-and-lifecycle.html
+In this repo I did the example in react tutorial state and life cykle, more details here: https://reactjs.org/docs/state-and-lifecycle.html